networknt/light-doc/content/en/concern/metrics.md

 ![measurements](/images/measurements.png)

-As you can see, there two perspectives in collecting metrics info.
+As you can see, there are two perspectives in collecting metrics info.
 The measurements started with clientId are client centric info and the measurements started with API name are API centric info.

 Currently, we are collecting 5 metrics each.

 ![client metrics](/images/client_metrics.png)

-This is request count for client f7d42348-c647-4efb-a52d-4c5787421e72
+This is the request count for client f7d42348-c647-4efb-a52d-4c5787421e72

 The first column is timestamp and value column is the value for this time series.
 Other columns are tags and they are endpoint, hostname/container id, ipAddress and version.